 New York Slave Conspiracy of 1741 Summary

-The New York Slave Conspiracy — or Slave Plot — was a series of events that took place in the City of New York in 1741.
+The New York Slave Conspiracy — or Slave Plot — was a series of events that took place in the City of New York in 1741, in the Province of New York.
 At that time, the people of New York were living in fear of attacks from England’s Catholic enemies — France and Spain — and Native American Indian Tribes.
 A recent influx of Irish immigrants and Spanish slaves fueled the fear they would help overthrow the English government.

 The first event was a robbery, which led to an investigation that uncovered what appeared to be a crime ring.
 The members of the ring were white tavern owners and black slaves.
 During the investigations, a series of fires occurred throughout the city that immediately reminded New Yorkers of the Slave Revolt of 1712.

 Then, some slaves were overheard talking and laughing about fire and another was seen running from a fire.
 White colonists were also aware of the Stono Rebellion in South Carolina that had taken place less than two years earlier.

 New York authorities believed the only answer to what was happening in the city had to be a widespread, organized attempt to undermine the authorities.
 Most of the “evidence” started with the testimony of a young girl, Mary Burton, who was essentially convinced to testify — or she would be sent to jail.